bartico6/bartico6/README.md

 #### Skills

-I mainly work with C#, but know a bunch of other languages (both programming and markup) on at least a workable (usually higher than that) level, some of them including Java, JS, CSS, HTML, Lua and C++.
+I mainly work with C#, but know a bunch of other languages (both programming and markup) on at least a decent level, some of them including Java, JS, CSS, HTML, Lua and C++.

 #### Commissions